uria-dev/knightTravails/README.md

 # How does it work?

 This works by treating the chess board like a graph.
 Using breadth-first traversal, the knight explores all possible moves until the end point is reached.
-It then returns the full path the the knight took, using a two-dimensional array to calculate coordinates.
-So for example:
+It then returns the full path the the knight took, using an array wth two integers to signify the coordinates.
+For example:

 `[0, 0]` would be A1 on the physical chess board.
 `[1, 1]` would be B2 on the physical chess board